benrlodge/node-locomotive-es6-react-redux/README.md

 ### Gulp, Webpack and ES6

 Static assets are packaged together with Gulp and Webpack.
-Two javascript entry points are available, `public_main` for the public aspect of the website, and `app_main` for the app that is accessed by logging in.
+Two javascript entry points are available, `public_main` for the public aspect of the website, and `app_main` for the app that is accessed by registering an account and logging in.
 Webpack enables you to write ES6 using Babel.

 ### HTML
 Locomotive.js, as with Express.js, comes preconfigured using EJS for templating, but Jade is so much better, so I'm using it here.
 Under the `/app/views` directory you will find a directory for layouts including a `public_layout` and an `app_layout`.
 Normal public pages are stored under `app/views/pages` which corresponds with the `pages` controller, and partials (eg footer, header) is stored under `app/views/partials`.

 ### CSS
 CSS is written using Stylus.
 A directory structure has been started for your convenience including base and layout styles, a variables file to import, and a component directory for your React components.

+### Fonts
+Font-awesome is included in the gulp build.

 ### Login and Registration
 Includes a simple login/registration using Mongooose, and MongoDB.

-### React and Redux

-The app portion is a SPA that uses React and Redux.

-### To Do
- * ~~User model with MongoDB and Mongoose~~
- * Login/Register/Session functionality
- * Basic dashboard using React and Redux